jmschrei/pomegranate/README.md

 # Bayesian Networks

 Currently, only discrete Bayesian networks are supported.
 The forward, backward, and forward-backward (often called sum-product) algorithms are implemented using a factor-graph representation.
-Given the conditional nature of the distributions in Bayesian networks, the code is slightly less clean.

-Lets test out the Bayesian Network framework to produce the Monty Hall problem, but modified a little.
-The Monty Hall problem is basically a game show where a guest chooses one of three doors to open, with an unknown one having a prize behind it.
-Monty then opens another non-chosen door without a prize behind it, and asks the guest if they would like to change their answer.
-Many people were surprised to find that if the guest changed their answer, there was a 66% chance of success as opposed to a 50% as might be expected if there were two doors.
+Lets test out the Bayesian Network framework on the [Monty Hall problem](http://en.wikipedia.org/wiki/Monty_Hall_problem).
+The Monty Hall problem arose from the gameshow <i>Let's Make a Deal</i>, where a guest had to choose which one of three doors had a prize behind it.
+The twist was that after the guest chose, the host, originally Monty Hall, would then open one of the doors the guest did not pick and ask if the guest wanted to switch which door they had picked.
+Initial inspection may lead you to believe that if there are only two doors left, there is a 50-50 chance of you picking the right one, and so there is no advantage one way or the other.
+However, it has been proven both through simulations and analytically that there is in fact a 66% chance of getting the prize if the guest switches their door, regardless of the door they initially went with.

-This can be modelled as a Bayesian network with three nodes-- guest, prize, and Monty, each over the domain of door 'A', 'B', 'C'.
-Monty is dependent on both guest and prize, in that it can't be either of them.
-Lets extend this a little bit to say the guest has an untrustworthy friend whose answer he will not go with.
+We can reproduce this result using Bayesian networks with three nodes, one for the guest, one for the prize, and one for the door Monty chooses to open.
+The door the guest initially chooses and the door the prize is behind are completely random processes across the three doors, but the door which Monty opens is dependent on both the door the guest chooses (it cannot be the door the guest chooses), and the door the prize is behind (it cannot be the door with the prize behind it).

 ```
 import math
 from pomegranate import *

-# Friends emisisons are completely random
+# The guests initial door selection is completely random
-friend = DiscreteDistribution( { 'A': 1./3, 'B': 1./3, 'C': 1./3 } )
+guest = DiscreteDistribution( { 'A': 1./3, 'B': 1./3, 'C': 1./3 } )

-# The guest is conditioned on the friend, basically go against the friend
-guest = ConditionalDiscreteDistribution( {
-	'A' : DiscreteDistribution({ 'A' : 0.0, 'B' : 0.5, 'C' : 0.5 }),
-	'B' : DiscreteDistribution({ 'A' : 0.5, 'B' : 0.0, 'C' : 0.5 }),
-	'C' : DiscreteDistribution({ 'A' : 0.5, 'B' : 0.5, 'C' : 0.0 })
-	}, [friend])

-# The actual prize is independent of the other distributions
+# The door the prize is behind is also completely random
 prize = DiscreteDistribution( { 'A': 1./3, 'B': 1./3, 'C': 1./3 } )

-# Monty is dependent on both the guest and the prize.
+# However, the door Monty opens is dependent on both of the previous distributions
 monty = ConditionalDiscreteDistribution( {
 	'A' : { 'A' : DiscreteDistribution({ 'A' : 0.0, 'B' : 0.5, 'C' : 0.5 }),
 			'B' : DiscreteDistribution({ 'A' : 0.0, 'B' : 0.0, 'C' : 1.0 }),